great-expectations/great_expectations/docs/guides/expectations/creating_custom_expectations/how_to_create_custom_regex_based_column_map_expectations.md

 By convention, each Expectation is kept in its own python file, named with the snake_case version of the Expectation's name.

-You can find the template file for a custom [`ColumnMapRegexExpectation` here](https://github.com/great-expectations/great_expectations/blob/develop/examples/expectations/regex_based_column_map_expectation_template.py).
+You can find the template file for a custom [`RegexBasedColumnMapExpectation` here](https://github.com/great-expectations/great_expectations/blob/develop/examples/expectations/regex_based_column_map_expectation_template.py).
 Download the file, place it in the appropriate directory, and rename it to the appropriate name.

 ```bash
 cp regex_based_column_map_expectation_template.py /SOME_DIRECTORY/expect_column_values_to_only_contain_vowels.py